OML-Team/open-metric-learning/pipelines/README.md

 This page is a good place to start and get an overview of Pipelines approach in general.
-For the details of exact Pipeline, please, visit the corresponding page:
+For the details of the exact Pipeline, please, visit the corresponding page:
 * [features_extraction](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/features_extraction)
 * [postprocessing](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/postprocessing) (for feature extractor)

 ## What are Pipelines?

-Pipelines are predefined collection of scripts/recipes that provide a way to run metric learning experiments via changing only the config.
+Pipelines are a predefined collection of scripts/recipes that provide a way to run metric learning experiments by changing only the config.
 You need to prepare the `.csv` file which describes your dataset (the format is explained [here](https://open-metric-learning.readthedocs.io/en/latest/oml/data.html)).

 Pipelines may help you if:
-* You have a dataset which format can be aligned with a one required by a pipeline
+* You have a dataset which format can be aligned with one required by a pipeline
-* You need reproducibility for you experiments
+* You need reproducibility for your experiments
 * You prefer changing config over diving into the code

 They will not work if:
-* You deal with a corner case and flexibility of an existing Pipeline isn't enough
+* You deal with a corner case and the flexibility of an existing Pipeline isn't enough

 ## Minimal example of a Pipeline